mavlink/qgc-user-guide/en/FlyView/FlyView.md

 After taking off you can specify that you want to fly to a particular location.

-1. Press the map where you want the vehicle to move and select **Go to location** on the popup.
+1. Left click/Press on the map where you want the vehicle to move and select **Go to location** on the popup.

   ![Goto or orbit](../../assets/fly/goto_or_orbit.jpg)